kda100/example-camera-business-app/README.md

 # Example Camera Business Website

-An example camera business web site created using NextJS and Bootstrap.
+An example camera business web site created using NextJS, TypeScript and Bootstrap.

 This project is still under production.